Vaskivskyi/ha-chroma/README.md

 ## Supported SDK versions

 Some older versions of the Chroma SDK might be not compatible with the integration.
-Unfortunately, I do not have a possibility to test all the versions, so the following table contain only those I know about.
+Unfortunately, I cannot test all the versions, so the following table contains only those I know about.

 <table>
 <tr><th>Supported</th><th>Not supported</th></tr>